-- Only yourselves, lab manuals are allowed in the lab.
+- 1. Only yourselves, lab manuals are allowed in the lab.
 All other items should be put away.
-NOTE: Cell phones are allowed for taking pictures only!- NO PHONE CALLS OR TEXTING IS ALLOWED.
+NOTE: Cell phones are allowed for taking pictures only!
+NO PHONE CALLS OR TEXTING IS ALLOWED.
 CALLS/TEXTING WILL RESULT IN 5 POINT LAB SAFETY LOSS. - 2.
 Lab coats must be worn at all times while in the laboratory. - 3.
 Gloves should also be worn when in the laboratory as well. - 4.
 Clean as you go.
 Wipe down lab benches, and properly dispose of chemical waste in the properly label containers. - a.
 Note: If you spill something that is not able to be safely cleaned up using a paper towel.
 Notify the laboratory instructor or the teaching assistant so they can get the spill kit. - b.
 Know where the eye wash station and the safety shower are, in case of an emergency - 5.
 If you accidently break any of the glassware.
 Notify the laboratory instructor or the teaching assistant.
 So, they can get the broom to help clean up the broken glass.
-The broken glass should be placed in the broken glass container or the sharps container, depending on what broke. - 6.
-DO NOT put trash in the broken glassware container.
-That is a safety issue and will result in 5 POINT LAB SAFETY LOSS.
+The broken glass should be placed in the broken glass container or the sharps container, depending on what broke.

-Lab Clean Up -
+Lab Clean Up - 5 points